cchitsiang/awesome-stars/topics.md

 - [Elfocrash/Cosmonaut](https://github.com/Elfocrash/Cosmonaut) - 🌐 A supercharged Azure CosmosDB .NET SDK with ORM support
 - [google/go-cloud](https://github.com/google/go-cloud) - The Go Cloud Development Kit (Go CDK): A library and tools for open cloud development in Go.
 - [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀
-- [MicrosoftDocs/architecture-center](https://github.com/MicrosoftDocs/architecture-center) - Open Source documentation for the Azure Architecture Center on Microsoft Docs
+- [MicrosoftDocs/architecture-center](https://github.com/MicrosoftDocs/architecture-center) - Open source documentation for the Azure Architecture Center on Microsoft Learn.
 - [tailwarden/komiser](https://github.com/tailwarden/komiser) - Open-source cloud-environment inspector.
 Supporting AWS, GCP, Azure, and more!
 Your cloud resources will have nowhere to hide!
 - [budtmo/docker-android](https://github.com/budtmo/docker-android) - Android in docker solution with noVNC supported and video recording
 - [arafato/azurite](https://github.com/arafato/azurite) - !!
 This repository has now moved to https://github.com/azure/azurite !!
 A lightweight server clone of Azure Blob, Queue, and Table Storage that simulates most of the commands supported by it with mini